perfanalytics/pose2sim/Content/paper.md

 # Summary

-`Pose2Sim` offers a way to perform a markerless kinematic analysis of human movement from multiple calibrated views under Python, from an Openpose [@Cao_2019] input to an OpenSim [@Delp_2007] result.
+`Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to the more usual marker-based motion capture methods.\
+Pose2Sim stands for "OpenPose to OpenSim", as it uses OpenPose inputs (2D coordinates obtained from multiple videos) and leads to an OpenSim result (full-body 3D joint angles).

-The repository presents a framework to perform the following tasks:\
+The repository presents a framework for:\
+- Detecting 2D joint coordinates from videos, e.g. via OpenPose [@Cao_2019],\
 - Calibrating cameras, \
-- Tracking the person viewed by the most cameras, in case of several detections by OpenPose,\
+- Tracking the main person on the scene,\
-- Triangulating 2D coordinates and storing them in a .trc file,\
+- Triangulating 2D joint coordinates and storing them as 3D positions in a .trc file,\
-- Filtering the 3D coordinates,\
+- Filtering these calculated 3D positions,\
-- Scaling and running inverse kinematics via OpenSim.
+- Scaling and running inverse kinematics via OpenSim [@Delp_2007; @Seth_2018], in order to obtain full-body 3D joint angles.

-Each task is easily customizable through the 'User/Config.toml' file, and requires only moderate Python skills.
-Pose2Sim is accessible at [https://gitlab.inria.fr/perfanalytics/pose2sim](https://gitlab.inria.fr/perfanalytics/pose2sim).
+Each task is easily customizable, and requires only moderate Python skills.
+Pose2Sim is accessible at [https://github.com/perfanalytics/pose2sim](https://github.com/perfanalytics/pose2sim).

 # Statement of need

 For the last few decades, marker-based kinematics has been considered as the best choice for the analysis of human movement, when regarding the trade-off between ease-of-use and accuracy.
-However, it cannot be considered as a gold-standard.
-Markers can be misplaced, move, or even fall-off, which introduces errors.
-Moreover, the system is hard to set outside or in "ecological" conditions, and it requires placing markers on the body, which can hinder natural movement.
+However, the system is hard to set outdoors or in "ecological" conditions, and it requires placing markers on the body, which can hinder natural movement.

 The emergence of markerless kinematics opens up new possibilities.
-Indeed, the interest in deep learning pose estimation neural networks are has been growing fast since 2015 [@Zheng_2022], which makes it now possible to collect accurate and reliable kinematic data without the use of physical markers.
-Little work has been done towards obtaining 3D angles from multiple views [@Zheng_2022], aside from Theia3D [@Kanko_2021] as a commercial software, and AniPose [@Karashchuk_2021] in the animal motion analysis field.
+Indeed, the interest in deep learning pose estimation neural networks has been growing fast since 2015 [@Zheng_2022], which makes it now possible to collect accurate and reliable kinematic data without the use of physical markers.
+OpenPose, for example, is a widespread open-source software which provides 2D joint coordinate estimations from videos.
+These coordinates can then be triangulated in order to produce 3D positions.
+Yet, when it comes to biomechanic analysis of human motion, it is often more useful to obtain joint angles than absolute positions.
+Indeed, joint angles allow for better comparison among trials and individuals, and they represent the first step for other analysis such as inverse dynamics.
+OpenSim is an other widespread open-source software which helps compute 3D joint angles, usually from marker coordinates.
+It lets scientists define a detailed muskuloskeletal model, scale it to each individual subject, and perform inverse kinematics with customizable biomechanical constraints.
+It provides other features such as net joint moments calculation or individual muscle forces resolution, although this is out of the scope of our contribution.

-Our goal is to provide an open source toolbox for researchers and students in biomechanics with little to moderate programming experience.
-We suggest preprocessing videos with OpenPose [@Cao_2019], an open source, state-of-the-art, and off-the-shelf 2D pose estimation algorithm.
-Pose2Sim core then proceeds to (1) tracking the person viewed by the most cameras, (2) triangulating 2D coordinates, and (3) filtering the resulting 3D coordinates.
-It is coded in Python, as it is allegedly easy to learn, widely used, and open source.
-The 3D point coordinates are finally constrained to a physically consistent full-body skeletal model via OpenSim [@Delp_2007], an open source biomechanical software known to biomechanics researchers, which allows the production of accurate 3D joint angles.
+The goal of `Pose2Sim` is to build a bridge between the communities of computer vision and biomechanics, by providing a simple and open-source pipeline connecting the two aforementioned state-of-the-art tools: OpenPose and OpenSim.

-`Pose2Sim` has already been used and tested in a number of situations (walking, running, cycling, balancing, swimming, boxing), and published in peer-review scientific publications [@Pagnon_2021, @Pagnon_2022] assessing its robustness and accuracy.
+`Pose2Sim` has already been used and tested in a number of situations (walking, running, cycling, balancing, swimming, boxing), and published in peer-review scientific publications [@Pagnon_2021; @Pagnon_2022] assessing its robustness and accuracy.
 The combination of its ease of use, customizable characteristics, and robustness and accuracy makes it promising, especially for "in-the-wild" sports movement analysis.

+So far, little work has been done towards obtaining 3D angles from multiple views [@Zheng_2022].
+However, two softwares are worth being mentionend.
+Anipose [@Karashchuk_2021] proposes a Python open-source framework which allows for joint angle estimation with spatio-temporal constraints, but it is primarily designed for animal motion analysis.
+Theia3D [@Kanko_2021] provides a software for human gait kinematics from videos.
+Although the GUI is more user friendly, it is not open-source nor easily customizable.
+Our results on inverse kinematics are similar, or slightly better [@Pagnon_2022].

 # Features
 ## Pose2Sim workflow